The best way to win in The Attention Economy, is to stay ahead of your competitors by using advanced Neuroscience-AI solutions.

-Two scientific metrics are at the center of this battle for marketers: Instant Consumer Attention & Lasting Brand Recall
+Two scientific metrics are at the centre of this battle for marketers: Instant Consumer Attention & Lasting Brand Recall

-Research shows that neurally-plausible mechanisms through which marketing practices, like the color of packaging, the positioning of the logo, how the store shelf is lit, the apps user interface, etc., have a sizable impact on individual buying decisions, even when those practices are not correlated with the consumers’ preferences.
+Research shows that neurally-plausible mechanisms through which marketing practices, like the colour of packaging, the positioning of the logo, how the store shelf is lit, the apps’ user interface, etc., have a sizeable impact on individual buying decisions, even when those practices are not correlated with the consumers’ preferences.

 The fog maps above, represents what visual content captures the consumers mind’s eye.
 The longer the consumer looks at specific areas of the visual content, the more that area of the image is visible in this map.
 We can see that the puppy on the center left captures the most instant attention and that the puppy on the far right is unnoticed.

 Human attention has a natural bias for puppies’ faces.
 There are billions of other attentional biases that impact the human attention span.
 That is why leveraging neuroscience is critical for marketers in The Attention Economy!

 Second, lasting brand recall is the long-term memory trace created in the consumers’ mind.
 During the buying process, the customer seeks out any available information in their memory that will validate their decision.
 The available information is the visual content that created a memory trace or not.